jgerstmayr/EXUDYN/README.rst

 +  is a moderately large (2MB on windows!) multibody library, which can be easily linked to other projects,
 +  contains basic multibody rigid bodies, flexible bodies, joints, contact, etc.,
 +  includes a large Python utility library for convenient building and post processing of models,
-+  allows to efficiently simulate small scale systems (compute 100000s time steps per second for systems with n_DOF<10),
++  allows to efficiently simulate small scale systems (compute 100\,000s of time steps per second for systems with n_DOF<10),
 +  allows to efficiently simulate medium scaled systems for problems with n_DOF < 1\,000\,000,
 +  is a safe and widely accessible module for Python,
 +  allows to add user defined objects and solvers in C++,